amartinm7/kafkaFirst/README.md

 Apache Kafka is a distributed and fault-tolerant stream processing system.
 ![kafka](./_media/kafka-architecture.png)

+The PoC or spike is intended to:
+- create a topic
+- create a publisher to send a 'Message'
+- create a subscriber to listen/receive a 'Message'

+There are written some tests to probe that everything is working as it must.

 Kafka Ecosystem:
 - **_brokers_**: actors/agents inside of the message system.
 Handle the messages in partitions a many other tasks.
 Receive and retrieve the messages to the clients: producer and consumer.
 Many brokers conform a cluster.